Rare/modified sugars, phosphorylated sugars, activated sugars

 Human Milk Oligosaccharides

 Human milk oligosaccharides (HMOs) are complex glycans that have a core of lactose (glucose-galactose) with various combinations of galactose, fucose, N-acetylgalactosamine, and sialic acid assembled to make an oligosaccharide 2-35 sugars long.
-HMOs are thought to be important as prebiotics, promoting the development of beneficial bacteria in the infant gut through metabolic, trophic and protective effects and protecting against pathogen infection by acting as a decoy for pathogen receptors. zuChem has technologies that enable the cost effective production of some of the key HMOs present in mother’s milk. zuChem also has technologies that allow the cost effective assemble of complex glycans.
+HMOs are thought to be important as prebiotics, promoting the development of beneficial bacteria in the infant gut through metabolic, trophic and protective effects and protecting against pathogen infection by acting as a decoy for pathogen receptors.
+The Company’s technologies enable the cost effective production of some of the key HMOs present in mother’s milk.

-For more information on the custom research oligosaccharides zuChem offers please contact us at firstname.lastname@example.org
+For more information on the custom and research oligosaccharides please contact the Midwest Bioprocessing Center at firstname.lastname@example.org